 Homework will be given out on specified days across the year groups.
 Parents will be informed every term of changes to routines.
-Homework in Foundation stage may consist of a reading book which will be taken home on a regular basis as well as a list of key words to spell.
+Homework in Foundation stage will consist of a reading book which will be taken home on a regular basis as well as a list of key words to spell.
 In Key stage 1 and 2, homework will increase to include reading books, spellings for the week as well as work which will be linked to work in class and to the in-school spelling programme.
-Homework will be marked on a regular basis to inform children (and parents) of progress.
-See homework and marking policies.